 External Best Practice #3: Communicate Often and Well

 A foundation of any good relationship is communication.
 Members of loyalty programs want to receive and expect communications from their programs.
-The key to not becoming a spam-brand is to be relevant and timely with your communications to your customers.
+The key to not becoming a spam-brand is to be relevant and timely with your customers’ contacts.

 External Best Practice #4: Live Up to Consumer Expectations

-A good and meaningful loyalty program is nothing if you don’t live up to your consumers expectations and have top quality services or goods.
-The thing with loyalty programs – you can gain your customers attention and loyalty, but if your product isn’t up to scratch you will lose them!
+A useful and meaningful loyalty program is nothing if you don’t live up to your consumer’s expectations and have top quality services or goods.
+You can gain your customer’s attention and loyalty, but if your product isn’t up to scratch, you will lose them!

 NextBee enables you to build an army of loyal customers who are as excited about your brand as you are!
 Contact Us Today to learn more about our platform to create a top-quality loyalty program.